dry-python/returns/README.md

 - Provides type-safe interfaces to create your own data-types with enforced laws
 - Has a bunch of helpers for better composition
 - Pythonic and pleasant to write and to read 🐍
-- Support functions and coroutines, framework agnostic
+- Supports functions and coroutines, and is framework-agnostic
 - Easy to start: has lots of docs, tests, and tutorials

 [Quickstart](https://returns.readthedocs.io/en/latest/pages/quickstart.html) right now!